 Who We Are:

-Decarcerate PA is a coalition of organizations and individuals seeking an end to mass incarceration and the harms it brings our many communities.
-Decarcerate PA seeks mechanisms to establish and maintain whole, healthy communities and believes that imprisonment exacerbates the problems we face.
+Decarcerate PA is a coalition of organizations and individuals seeking an end to mass incarceration and the harms it brings our communities.
+Decarcerate PA seeks mechanisms to build whole, healthy communities and believes that imprisonment exacerbates the problems we face.
 We therefore demand an immediate and lasting moratorium on all new prisons: no new prisons, no new county or city jails, no prison expansions, no new beds in county jails, no immigrant detention facilities, no private prisons.
 We also demand changes in policing, sentencing and legislation to reduce the prison population.
 We believe that public money should instead be spent on quality public schools, jobs and job training, community-based reentry services, health care and food access, drug and alcohol treatment programs, stable housing, restorative forms of justice and non-punitive programs that address the root cause of violence in our communities.
 Such steps are necessary to secure socially responsible, personally secure, and economically viable communities in our state.

 Why We Formed: